JMinyard1335/bashlib-toml/README.md

 Bellow is the set of features that should be provided, tho not all are currently implemented.
 If you are intrested in helping implement any of these feel free to contribute.

+- [ ] CLI tool
+- [ ] library file to source
 - [ ] Read values from a toml file.
 - [ ] Write values to a toml file.
+- [x] Check if a toml file exists
-- [ ] Check if a table exists in the toml file.
+- [x] Check if a table exists in the toml file.
-- [ ] Check if a value is in the toml file.
+- [x] Check if a key is in the toml file under the desired table.
-- [ ] Check toml file for malformed data.

 ## Installation